radcamp/radcamp.github.io/NYC2020/ipyrad-cli.md

   Parallel connection closed.
 ```

-As a convenience ipyrad internally tracks the state of all your steps in your
+As a convenience, ipyrad internally tracks the state of all your steps in your
 current assembly, so at any time you can ask for results by invoking the `-r`
 flag.
 We also use the `-p` argument to tell it which params file (i.e., which
 assembly) we want it to print stats for.